o19s/ubi/docs/schema/event-properties-action_name.md

-# Untitled string in Event Schema
+# Untitled undefined type in Event Schema

 ```txt
 http://github.com/o19s/ubi/schema/event.request.schema.json#/properties/action_name
 ```

-Eric: should have an anyOf with an enum.  .any name you want to call your event.
-For example, with javascript events, you could include on\_click, logon, add\_to\_cart, page\_scroll
+The name of the action that triggered the event.
+We have a set of common defaults, however you can pass in whatever you want.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :---------------------------------------------------------------------------------------- |